 Employment Outlook and Salary Information

 A master's degree in information and library studies qualifies graduates to become librarians.
-The predominant employers of librarians include public libraries, colleges, universities and government agencies.
+The predominant employers of librarians include elementary and secondary schools, public libraries, colleges, universities and government agencies.

 Continuing Education Information